Then and Now: Answer Edition

 We reveal the answer to last week's photo challenge.

-Below, via the terrific folks over at the Historical Society of the Phoenixville area, is some context.
+Below, via the Historical Society of the Phoenixville Area, is the full answer.